MicrosoftDocs/memdocs/memdocs/configmgr/develop/adminservice/custom-properties.md

 Starting in version 2111, you can create and edit these custom properties in the Configuration Manager console.
 This new user interface makes it easier to view and edit these properties.

 > [!NOTE]
-> You can use unicode characters for custom property values, but not the property names.
+> You can use unicode characters for custom property _values_, but not the property _names_.
 For more information, see [Unicode and ASCII support in Configuration Manager](../../core/plan-design/hierarchy/unicode-and-ascii-support.md).<!-- 12377169 -->

 ## Prerequisites